-A provisional visa for those who are willing to invest at least A$5 million into complying significant investments in Australia and want to maintain business and investment activity in Australia.
+A provisional visa for high net-worth individuals who are willing to invest at least A$5 million into complying significant investments in Australia and want to maintain business and investment activity in Australia.
 You can be nominated by a state or territory government, or by Austrade on behalf of the Commonwealth Government.

 To find out if you’re eligible for this visa, read the Department of Home Affairs' criteria for the Business Innovation and Investment (Provisional) visa (subclass 188).